TeamLapen/Vampirism/README.md

 #### Run Vampirism in a deobfuscated environment

-Since Vampirism uses **mixins** and they try to use the obfuscated mappings by default it is currently required to disable the mixin for mixin based mods.
+Since Vampirism uses **mixins**, and they try to use the obfuscated mappings by default, it is currently required to disable the mixin for mixin based mods.
 Therefore, you currently have to set the Java system property `mixin.env.disableRefMap` to `true` when running Vampirism in dev.
-This can e.g. be achieved by adding
-`property 'mixin.env.disableRefMap', 'true'`
-to your run configurations in your `build.gradle` and then regenerate your IDE run configurations (`genIntelliJRuns` or similar)
+This can e.g. be achieved by adding `property 'mixin.env.disableRefMap', 'true'` to your run configurations in your `build.gradle` and then regenerate your IDE run configurations (`genIntelliJRuns` or similar).

 If you run into issues with the mixins you can also set `mixin.env.ignoreRequired` to `true`.
 However, not all of Vampirism will work correctly then.